bschulz81/AcceleratedLinearAlgebra/README.md

 However, on clang, the openmp version of the library compiles and works at runtime, but only if all optimizations for the compiler are switched off.
 I have filed a bug for clang because of this https://github.com/llvm/llvm-project/issues/126342 , and if these problems are fixed, the library may then work in full with clang.
 On 12.02.
-2025, I found that there are sometimes copy and offload problems in clang for the worker routines with the openmp versions.
+2025, I found that there are sometimes copy and offload problems in clang with the openmp development code.
 Clang also prints out warnings that it can not guarantee to copy the structs directly into gpu memory.

 In general, OpenMP would be preferable for a scientific library, because in OpenMP one can have nested parallelism, where parallel for loops can call functions which open other parallel for loops.
 This is essential if one has complex algorithms where one may have complex procedures within a repeated parallelizable loop, like solving eigenvalue problems which contain parallel loops themselves.